zd3nik/SubSim/README.md

  * SubTorpedoCount     = UNLIMITED
  * SubMineCount        = UNLIMITED

-These values are assumed if no custom setting messages are provided by the server that override them.
+The default value of a setting is assumed when no custom setting message is provided by the server to override it.

 Game Map
 --------